JNRowe/jnrowe-misc/doc/removed.rst

 ''''''''''''''''

-    There is now a version in the tree, and the ``ebuilds`` will still exist in ``::fixes`` until a version has equal keywords.
-See AST #249971 for some unfortunate details of the upgrade path.
+    There is now a version in the tree, and the ``ebuilds`` will still exist in ``::fixes`` until a version has equivalent keywords.
+See the linked bug for some unfortunate details of the upgrade path.

 :Reason: Moved to ``::shadow``
 :Commit: 61af9a273236cf988095914cde2769b19c8d5a25
 :Removal date: 2010-01-20
+:Issues: AST#249971

 ``www-apps``
 ~~~~~~~~~~~~